amalolan/receipt-printer/README.md

-# receipt-printer
+# Receipt Printer
-Google scripts code to print receipts from a spreadsheet
+A google scripts Project to save a receipt sheet from a spreadsheet as a pdf.